What is Sabbatical Leave?

 Things to consider while adopting a Sabbatical Leave Policy

-Since there are no official guidelines for work sabbatical leave, employers should think about how they can structure the policy to benefit the company and its employees.
+Since there are no official sabbatical leave rules, employers should think about how they can structure the policy to benefit the company and its employees.
 The following are just a few things to think about before implementing a sabbatical leave policy:

 1. Years of service:

 As a reward for their service, senior employees are often given sabbatical leave.
-Take into account how many years the employees must serve before they are eligible for this benefit.
+Take into account how many years the employees must serve before they are eligible for this benefit or employee recognition.
 Sabbatical leave is commonly granted after five or more years of service.

 2. Total duration of sabbatical: